yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 2. Insert the SD card with Noobs & power up the Pi.
 3. Install Raspbian using Noobs
 4. Connect your PI to the internet

-For more info on how to get Noobs onto the SD card, and do the Raspbian install, go to https://www.raspberrypi.org/learning/software-guide/
+For more info on how to get Noobs onto the SD card, and do the Raspbian install, follow the steps here: https://www.raspberrypi.org/learning/software-guide/

-Once Raspbian has been installed and you have setup the wifi connection to the internet, you must then secure the Pi.
+Once Raspbian has been installed and you have setup the wifi connection to the internet, you must then do some basic security setups on the Pi.

 Follow the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md, **paying specific attention to:**